Overview

 Use the multi-select checkboxes in the Replications panel to select the required replications and perform supported bulk actions, with or without column filters.
 Currently, the following bulk actions are supported:

-Add All to Group: Add all available replications to a group.
+Add All to Group: Adds all available replications in the selected target-source datastore combination to an existing group, a new group, or multiple groups.

 Delete Selected: Delete the selected replications.